MEES 2015: EPC Band E Minimum, Band C by 2030 & Fines

 The MEES regime came into effect for new tenancies on 1 April 2018.
 Since 1 April 2020, MEES has applied to all private tenancies, not just new ones — meaning a landlord who continued to let a sub-MEES property after that date was in breach regardless of when the tenancy started.
 The retrospective application caught many landlords who had previously let pre-2018 tenancies of sub-standard properties without challenge; the 2020 extension forced them to either improve the property or stop letting it.

 The MEES Regulations are central to the Welsh and English government policy direction on housing energy performance.
-The current Band E minimum is a baseline; the Band C target (proposed for 2028 for new tenancies, 2030 for all tenancies, subject to consultation) represents a significant tightening that will require many landlords to invest substantially in their properties or exit the market.
+The current Band E minimum is a baseline; the confirmed Band C target (all tenancies by 1 October 2030, per the January 2026 government response — not yet legislated) represents a significant tightening that will require many landlords to invest substantially in their properties or exit the market.
 Capital expenditure decisions in the private rented sector through the late 2020s will be shaped by the MEES timetable more than by any other single regulatory factor.

 The current standard — Band E